FalaahArifKhan/fairness-variance/docs/api/analyzers/SubgroupsVarianceCalculator.md

     Compute variance metrics for subgroups.

-    Returns a dict of dicts where key is 'overall' or a subgroup name, and value is a dict of metrics for this subgroup.
+    Return a dict of dicts where key is 'overall' or a subgroup name, and value is a dict of metrics for this subgroup.

     **Parameters**